whatsfordinner/autoscaling_app_poc/README.md

-# Autoscaling Proof of Concept
+# Autoscaling a Legacy App - Proof of Concept

 This repo is a proof of concept for an application that runs in EC2 in an autoscaling group.
 Packer is used to build an AMI containing the application, but final configuration is done when the instance starts, prior to joining the autoscaling group.
 The use case for something like this is when an application runs in many different environments (E.g. dev, staging, multiple production environments).
 In such cases, configuration and the application binary might differ per environment, but we deliberately want to maintain the same runtime environment.